KATRINA PACEY

 These values carried me into adulthood and continue to shape my life and work.
 I have been fortunate to focus my career on service to community and cultivating change towards equity, justice, and human rights.

-I work with a range of clients, both individual and organizational.
-Given my background, I am drawn to working with the non-profit sector and helping organizations build strong, honest, and resilient workplaces so they can achieve their mandate.
+Given my background, I frequently work within the non-profit sector, helping organizations build strong, honest, and resilient workplaces so they can achieve their mandates.
 With so many incredible principled people working in this sector, facing internal conflict can be hard.
 However, I see how working through differences is essential to the evolution of progressive organizations.
-My role is to ensure that people are ready to listen and be heard, build unity with one another, and reconnect with their shared values and goals.
+My role is to ensure that people are ready to listen and be heard, build unity with one another, and reconnect with shared values and goals.

 I am grateful to collaborate with various organizations throughout British Columbia, including: